tbyerly/agility2018-dhd/docs/class3/module1/lab1.rst

 ..
 NOTE:: If you are familiar with the BIG-IP UI, You will notice the menus on the left are consolidated.
 This is an indication you are working with a DDoS Hybrid defender device.

 |image201|

-- If you need to access more options, there  is a shortcut at the bottom of the Menu page.
+- If you need to access more options, there  is a shortcut at the bottom of the Menu page. **Show Advanced Menu**

 |image211|
 - Explore the **Resource Provisioning** page

 |image202|